 No. To be clear, you are not getting a fake leather when you buy a product with the “genuine leather” tag.
-You are just not getting the top quality.
+You are just not getting the top quality leather.
 “Full grain” and “top grain” are the best, and “genuine leather” can mean many things, yet nothing specific.
-You get it, the term has been coined to be this vague on purpose.
+The term has been coined to be this vague on purpose.
 We cover the differences between top grain leather and bonded leather here, and you should certainly give it a read if the subject interests you even a little.

-We’ll be honest with you; you shouldn’t expect too much when it comes to the quality of genuine leather products.
-It is leather, however only partially, and only of the lower quality.
+We’ll be honest with you as you shouldn’t expect too much when it comes to the quality of genuine leather products.
+It is leather, however, only partially, and that “partially” part is only of the lower quality.
 It can’t come close to full grain or top grain leather products.
 Naturally, it isn’t as durable as one would like it to be.
 Although the first impression might be great due to beautiful oily finishes, but don’t expect it to last for a very long time.

-Very good indicator can be a price.
+The price can be a good indicator.
 If someone is advertising leather bags costing in the range of $40-80, you should be alerted immediately and proceed with caution.
 Unless the price is the only thing of concern, you should not even consider such products with any expectation for quality.

 However, we mentioned that “genuine leather” can mean many things, and thus look differently too.
-So, if you decide to go on with such products, be sure to pick one that looks good.
-Sometimes people pick things that they like without overthinking about things like quality, longevity and so on.
+So, if you decide to go on with such products, be sure to pick one that looks really amazing.
+Sometimes people pick items that they like without overthinking about such things as quality, longevity and so on.
 But you know what?
 In certain cases, why would they?

 Advantages and Disadvantages

-In addition, it is very easy to maintain.
-Simple care will extend its durability and make it look nice from a couple of years to perhaps even more.
-All you need is a damp cloth and some leather care balsam to wipe your genuine leather product.
+In addition, it is very easy to maintain it.
+Simple care will extend its durability and make it look nice from a couple to several years.
+All you need is a damp cloth and some leather care balsam to wipe your genuine leather product with.
 This should be done regularly, especially if you spend time in dusty areas.
 Pay attention not to make the cloth too wet, though.

 Genuine leather will be more prone to cracking.
 Therefore, certain actions should be taken to keep it from cracking which luckily are easy and painless to follow.